All Products

 Rule Name

-Custom name for the quality rule, not exceeding 256 characters.
+Custom name for the quality rule, up to 256 characters.

 Supports Weak Rule and Strong Rule.

-• Weak Rule: If you select Weak Rule, the quality rule validation result will alert if abnormal but will not block downstream task nodes.
+• Weak Rule: If you select Weak Rule, an alert is triggered if a quality rule check is abnormal, but it does not block downstream task nodes.

-• Strong Rule: If you select Strong Rule, the quality rule validation result will alert if abnormal.
-If there are downstream tasks (code check scheduling, task trigger scheduling), it will block downstream tasks to prevent data contamination.
-If there are no downstream tasks (such as periodic quality scheduling), it will only alert.
+• Strong Rule: If you select Strong Rule, an alert is triggered if a quality rule check is abnormal.
+If downstream tasks exist, such as in code check scheduling and task trigger scheduling, it blocks these tasks to prevent the spread of contaminated data.
+If no downstream tasks exist, such as in periodic quality scheduling, only an alert is triggered.

 Description

-Custom description of the quality rule.
-Not exceeding 128 characters.
+A custom description for the quality rule.
+The maximum length is 128 characters.

 • Template Creation: Use general system templates and custom business templates to quickly create quality rules.

-• SQL: You can flexibly customize quality monitoring rules through SQL, suitable for flexible and complex scenarios.
+• SQL: Use SQL to customize quality monitoring rules for flexible and complex scenarios.

-Dropdown to select rule templates, including Integrity, Uniqueness, Timeliness, Validity, Consistency, Stability, Custom SQL.
+Select a rule template from the drop-down list.
+The templates include Integrity, Uniqueness, Timeliness, Validity, Consistency, Stability, and Custom SQL.

-• Integrity: Includes Field Null Value Check and Field Empty String Check.
+• Integrity: Includes Field Null Check and Field Empty String Check.

-• Uniqueness: Includes Field Uniqueness Check, Field Group Count Check, and Field Duplicate Value Count Check.
+• Uniqueness: Includes Field Uniqueness Check, Field Group Count Check, and Field Duplicate Count Check.

 • Timeliness: Includes Time Function Comparison, Single Table Time Field Comparison, and Two Table Time Field Comparison.

-• Validity: Includes Field Format Check, Field Length Check, Field Range Check, Lookup Table Reference Comparison, and Data Standard Lookup Table Reference Comparison (requires Data Standard module activation).
+• Validity: Includes Field Format Check, Field Length Check, Field Range Check, Lookup Table Reference Comparison, and Data Standard Lookup Table Reference Comparison (requires the Data Standard module).

 • Stability: Includes Table Stability Check, Table Volatility Check, Field Stability Check, and Field Volatility Check.